What is Degree Works?

 How do I view an advisee's audit?

-I signed a student’s declaration form but he/she is not showing up in my pre-populated advisee list.
-When will the audit appear in my list?
+I signed a student’s declaration form but he/she is not showing up in my portal advisee list.
+When will I have access to the graduation cap/diploma icon?

 How current is the information in a Degree Works audit?